 AP Course Audit

-All schools that want to label a course “AP” must get authorization through the AP Course Audit.
-This means submitting two things:
+All schools that want to label a course “AP” must get authorization by going through the AP Course Audit.
+This means submitting two things for review:

 The syllabus is checked by our reviewers to ensure that the course fulfills the AP Program’s course-specific curricular and resource requirements.

 Designing Your AP Research Course

 AP Research can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at schools where teachers have completed the required professional development.
-High schools have already been selected for participation in the 2017-18 academic year.
-Schools interested in offering AP Capstone in the 2018-19 academic year will need to complete the application process.
-Visit AP Capstone to learn more about how to participate in this program.
+Visit the AP Capstone to learn more about how to participate in this program.

 Getting to Know the Course and Exam

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the course and exam.